-Car painting requires various products such as primers, undercoats, paints, and clearcoats, with the amount needed depending on factors like paint type, thickness, and coverage power.
-A full respray of a mid-sized sedan typically requires around 4 liters of color (6 liters mixed) and a 7.5-liter clear kit, with extra paint left for future touch-ups.
+An example of the products involved in car painting is the primers, undercoats, paints, and the clearcoats in that the quantity will vary depending on the nature of paint used, the thickness, and its coverage capability.
+A complete respray of a medium sedan normally uses about 4 liters of color (6 liters mixed) and a 7.5-liter clear package, with additional paint available in case there is sometimes future touch-ups.

 Paint calculator: how to estimate the surface area of a vehicle of an object?